 Serving Suggestions

-Fresh herbs are a great way to enhance the flavor of a dish, and this dressing is no exception!
-Basil balsamic vinaigrette is a tasty addition to any salad, such as burrata Caprese or my grinder salad, and you can serve it with raw salad greens like arugula, endives, and chicory.
+Fresh herbs are a great way to enhance a dish’s flavor, and this salad dressing is no exception!
+Basil balsamic vinaigrette is a tasty addition to any salad, like creamy burrata Caprese and grinder salad, or just serve it with raw salad greens like arugula, endives, or chicory.

-Use the dressing as a marinade for grilled chicken breast, shrimp, and fish or drizzle it over sandwiches and subs like my Bella Hadid sandwich recipe.
-You can also use the creamy vinaigrette as a dip for a vegetable crudité platter.
+Drizzle it over sandwiches and subs like the viral Bella Hadid sandwich recipe or use it as a dip for a vegetable crudité platter.

-- Make Ahead: Vinaigrette is easy to make ahead of time because it tastes even better as the ingredients have time to combine.
-Feel free to prepare the dressing 1-2 days before you’re ready to serve.
+Vinaigrette is easy to make ahead of time because it tastes even better as the ingredients have time to combine.
+Prepare the dressing 1-2 days before you’re ready to serve, great for the holidays or weekly meal prep.

-- Refrigerate: Store leftover basil balsamic vinaigrette in an airtight container or glass jar with a tight-fitting lid for one week.
+- Refrigerate: Store leftover basil balsamic vinaigrette in an airtight container or a glass jar with a tight-fitting lid for up to 1 week.
 The dressing will thicken once refrigerated because of the oil.
 Remove the dressing 30 minutes before you need it, and give it a good shake or stir.

 Frequently Asked Questions